 European Mobility Atlas 2021

-The European mobility of the future entails interlinked, attractive, resource-efficient and climate-friendly means of transport within a European framework and contributes to a high-quality of life in cities and well-connected rural areas.
-Digitalisation of European transport brings along opportunities by linking different forms of transport in one single application.
-The accessibility and availability of such technologies for everyone is a challenge.
+- DIGITALISATION of European transport brings along OPPORTUNITIES by linking different forms of transport in one single APPLICATION.
+The accessibility and availability of such technologies for everyone is a CHALLENGE.

 - Transport industries are manifold.
 The EUROPEAN AUTOMOTIVE SECTOR is undergoing thorough CHANGES.
 Bicycle production reinforces regional value creation and strengthens European small and medium-sized businesses.

 - AVOID - SHIFT - IMPROVE is the strategy to make mobility in Europe more sustainable.
 The Covid-19 pandemic has forced people to adapt their mobility behaviour and has created the need to RETHINK conventional practices.

 - The external costs of cars and planes as the most polluting modes of transport are not reflected in what we pay for using them.
 So far the implementation of the POLLUTER-PAYS PRINCIPLE is deeply flawed and needs to be tackled by EU policies such as taxation, carbon pricing or road tolls.

 - The EUROPEAN MOBILITY OF THE FUTURE entails interlinked, attractive, resource-efficient and climate-friendly means of transport within a European framework and contributes to a HIGH QUALITY OF LIFE in cities and WELL-CONNECTED rural areas.